 The quickest way to grow as an educated person is to master the vocabulary of a particular field.
-That really is what we mean when we say someone is “educated.”
-They know the verbiage that goes with that field.
-They know the people who comment and write about it, they know the critical players in the field (whatever field of expertise they are in—inventors or football stars!), and they know especially the language of the specific domain.
+That really is what we mean when we say people are “educated.”
+They know the verbiage that goes with that field, they know the people who comment and write about it, they know the critical players in the field (whatever field of expertise they are in—inventors or football stars!), and they know especially the language of the specific domain.

-When Caitrin spent several years deeply invested in fashion, we made spelling lists of words that were particular to that field.
-(See photo above.)
+When my daughter, Caitrin, spent several years deeply invested in fashion, we made spelling lists of words that were particular to that field.
 Words like couture, stilettos, boutique, sleeveless.

-She acquired a vocabulary far superior to mine in that arena and we used her passion for that field to learn about how you take a subject area deeper.
-She is less interested in fashion today.
-Her particular hobbies this last year have ranged from WWI to Korean Pop Music!
-But as she focuses on what she loves, she finds the names, ideas, and language that go with those subject areas because she knows (instinctively) that that’s how you demonstrate intelligence, and credibility when you talk about any subject.
+Caitrin acquired a vocabulary far superior to mine in that arena and we used her passion for that field to learn about how you take a subject area deeper.
+She is less interested in fashion today, but as she focuses on what she loves, she finds the names, ideas, and language that go with those subject areas because she knows (instinctively) that that’s how you demonstrate intelligence and credibility when you talk about any subject.

 Try it!
 You’ll like it.